South River Forest: A Big Idea for Atlanta

-Some communities along the South River struggle as well.
+Some communities along the South River struggle.
 Residents of Thomasville Heights, for example, are faced with high crime rates and chronic poverty.
 Rising rent and the risk of displacement are ever-present concerns.
 In fact, a 2017 study identified the South River area of southeast Atlanta as a place where collaborative, community-based conservation could meet social equity and environmental objectives.

 The revitalization of the river and the forest that surrounds it is the foundation of the South River project.

-Our work in the South River watershed is focused equally on protecting an important waterway and on centering the people who live there.
+Our work in the South River watershed also focuses on centering the people who live in the nearby communities.
 Our vision is to provide them with the skills and tools to advocate for themselves and their community on environmental issues that impact their daily lives.

-Thomasville Heights residents can apply for a free Urban Green Jobs training program, created in collaboration with HABESHA, a community-based pan-African organization.
-In this four-week intensive course, trainees get hands-on experience in greenspace management, tree identification, urban agriculture, chemical water testing and green infrastructure.
+Atlantans can apply for a free Urban Green Jobs training program, created in collaboration with HABESHA, a community-based pan-African organization.
+In this four-month intensive course, trainees get hands-on experience in greenspace management, tree identification, urban agriculture, chemical water testing and green infrastructure.
 They meet city officials and tour Atlanta landscapes, all while gaining valuable skills such as teamwork, empathy and creative problem-solving.

 This rich experience not only results in skills and contacts that expand trainees’ employment opportunities, but also strengthens their community activism and desire to improve and protect Thomasville Heights.